-Applying for jobs can feel like a bit of a minefield, follow our Six Golden Rules to take the stress out of your job applications:
+Applying for a job can feel like a bit of a minefield!
+Follow our six golden tips for applying for a job and take the stress out of filling in job application forms:

 1) Read the advert carefully

 Ensure you read the additional documents thoroughly.
 Try to include keywords from the advert in your reason for application and demonstrate how you meet the criteria listed on the person specification.

 Think about the person reading through the application forms, especially if you are applying for a sought-after role which is likely to attract numerous applicants, don’t let your submission stand out for the wrong reasons.
 Ensure your application form is easy to read, covers the requirements of the job and provides clear and relevant examples to back up what you are writing.

 If you are completing the school’s own downloadable job application form, make sure that the font you use is easy to read and looks professional.

 Always tailor your reason for applying for every vacancy you apply for, try to include the name of the school, the job title and any aspects of the role that appeals to you.
 It’s all too easy to copy and paste text from a generic statement, but this will stand out a mile.

 Always double check your job application form before clicking the submit button.
 Better still, ask a friend or family member to read it for you as it can be easy to miss mistakes yourself.
 Spelling and grammatical errors won’t give a good first impression and could be the difference between you being invited to interview or being unsuccessful in your application.